Lists and Patterns

 #require "core_bench";; open Core_bench;; [ Bench.Test.create ~name:"plus_one_match" (fun () -> plus_one_match 10) ; Bench.Test.create ~name:"plus_one_if" (fun () -> plus_one_if 10) ] |> Bench.bench;; >Estimated testing time 20s (2 benchmarks x 10s).
 Change using -quota SECS. >┌────────────────┬──────────┐ >│ Name │ Time/Run │ >├────────────────┼──────────┤ >│ plus_one_match │ 34.86ns │ >│ plus_one_if │ 54.89ns │ >└────────────────┴──────────┘ >- : unit = ()

 Here’s another, less artificial example.
 We can rewrite the

 sum function we described earlier in the chapter using an

-if statement rather than a match.
+if expression rather than a match.
 We can then use the functions

 tl_exn from the